nabeelhdp/Hive3_replication/README.md

 3. Ensure target cluster has the database created
 4. If the cluster is kereberized, obtain the kerberos tickets.
 5. Launch the script with the database name as argument.
-6. Use DEBUG if necessary to track per transaction replication status in the log file.
-7. Track the script progress in the last file in the logs folder.
+6. Track the script progress in the last file in the logs folder.
-8. Upon successfull completion, the updated transaction id at the target database will be displayed.
+7. Upon successfull completion, the updated transaction id at the target database will be displayed.

 # Sample run

 First time -
 FULL DUMP
 ```
-[hive@c4186-node3 Hive_acid_table_replication]$ bash hive3-repl.sh repltest DEBUG
+[hive@c4186-node3 Hive_acid_table_replication]$ bash hive3-repl.sh repltest
-2020-12-28 08:28:00.672 Enabling DEBUG output
 2020-12-28 08:28:00.678 Initiating run to replicate repltest to repltest
 2020-12-28 08:28:05.852 No replication id detected at target.
 Full data dump dump needs to be initiated.
 2020-12-28 08:28:05.857 Database repltest is being synced for the first time.
 Initiating full dump.